ResilientEcosystem/blog/_posts/2023-05-06-NexResExplorer.md

 There are currently two options for how the blocks table refreshes.
 The method that is used on the nexres branch uses a websocket and fetches the updated list of blocks whenever a new transaction is committed through the HTTP endpoints.
 The second option, which is available on the [explorer-alternate-refresh branch](https://github.com/resilientdb/resilientdb.github.io/tree/explorer-alternate-refresh), polls an updated list of blocks every five seconds.
 You may use whichever one suits your needs better.

+## Video Demo

+Here is a video demo showing how to run and use the Explorer.
+The video assumes that all the dependencies have already been installed.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QbzbFF2v51I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>